640 South State StreetDover, Delaware 19901

 To find more information about the Dietary Guidelines for Americans 2010 and to determine the appropriate dietary recommendations for your age, sex, and physical activity level, visit the Online Resources page for the links to the ChooseMyPlate.gov and 2010 Dietary Guidelines sites.
 Please note that the My Plate plan is designed for people older than age 2 who do not have chronic health conditions.

 Although the My Plate plan promotes health, including the prevention of diabetes and its complications, the American Diabetes Association (ADA) recommends individualized meal plans for people with diabetes.
-People with diabetes should consult their health care providers and registered dietitians (RD) for guidance with meal planning and physical activity.
+People with diabetes should talk with their health care providers and registered dietitians (RD) for guidance with meal planning and physical activity.

 Fruit can provide energy, vitamins, minerals, and fiber.
 How and when to eat fruit or drink fruit juices for a person with diabetes is very specific to that individual.
-Certain fruits can affect blood sugar levels, and a person may need to experiment with various fruits to determine how fruit affects his or her body through regular blood sugar level monitoring.
+Certain fruits can affect blood sugar levels.
+A person may need to experiment with various fruits to determine how fruit affects his or her body through regular blood sugar level monitoring.

 Milk and yogurt

 Foods that contain protein help build muscles and body tissue, in addition to providing vitamins and minerals.
 Due to the increased risk of heart disease in people with diabetes, the ADA recommends that people cut down on animal protein foods.
-Animal protein foods, such as meats, whole milk products, and high-fat cheeses contain saturated fat.
-Other examples of protein foods include poultry, eggs, fish, and tofu.
+Animal protein foods, like meats, whole milk products, and high-fat cheeses contain saturated fat.
+Other examples of protein foods include poultry, eggs, fish, beans, nuts, and tofu.